ACI’s Ask a Question About Adoption

 Women and men who have placed children for adoption frequently say that choosing to place a child for adoption was one of the most important and difficult decisions they ever made.
 You are not alone.
 There have been many who have been in your position.

-With any life decision there are sure to be doubts, questions whether it’s right.
+With any life decision there are sure to be doubts.
 All anyone can do is make the best decision at that point in time of their life with what information and life circumstances are there before them.

 Surrender meeting